-Keep reading for a breakdown of symptoms of hormone imbalance and the key hormones women should track.
-Then learn about the best vitamins for hormonal imbalance, including vitamin D and vitamin B12.
-Plus: herbal supplements and tips for optimal hormonal health.
+Taking supplements can help support your overall health and encourage a balanced hormonal system.
+Below, we break down different symptoms of hormone imbalance and the key hormones women should be aware of.
+Plus, the best vitamins for hormonal imbalance (including vitamin D and vitamin B12), herbal supplements, and tips for optimal hormonal health.

 There are many signs and symptoms of hormonal imbalance, such as:

 - Skin conditions (increased breakouts, feeling too dry, or feeling too oily)

 - Hair loss

 While these are a few common symptoms, there are other signs of hormonal imbalance to look for.
 If you’re experiencing any of these symptoms, it’s always best to consult a doctor.

 Key Hormones to Keep In Check

 Struggling with stress?
 The number one hormone to be aware of is cortisol.
 When your body is under stress, your adrenal glands release cortisol as part of the body’s natural stress response.
 Think of it like your body’s built-in alarm system: When your body senses a threat, it goes into a fight-or-flight response.
 As a result, cortisol suppresses any systems that aren’t necessary in an emergency situation, including your digestive system and your immune system.
 This response also impacts the brain regions that control mood, motivation, and fear.

 Typically, once the perceived threat has passed, the body will naturally restore a balanced cortisol level.
 But if you’re constantly stressed out, you may be producing too much cortisol.
 This puts you at an increased risk of issues such as:

 - Muscle tension and pain